 Day 1

-You can be met at the airport upon your arrival and transferred to the equestrian centre (approximately 1 hour from Porto) or you can take a bus from Porto Airport to Arcos de Valdevez which is a 5 minute drive from the stables.
+Meet at the airport upon arrival and transfer to the equestrian centre (approximately 1 hour from Porto) - or take a bus from Porto Airport to Arcos de Valdevez which is a 5 minute drive from the stables.
 There will be a tour of the stables and a chance to meet the horses.
 During dinner each rider will be assigned a horse.

 Day 2

-Breakfast will be at 8am followed by preparation of your horse ready to depart at 10am.
-The trail will begin just above the medieval town of Arcos de Valdevez heading to the borders of Peneda-Geres National Park.
-You will first ride through the town to reach the tracks that lead you into the National Park.
-You will witness castles and mountains where wild horses live and amazing landscapes of traditional stone mountain villages.
-You will stop for lunch at a local mountain tavern.
-In the afternoon the trail will lead you to pre-historical remains of ancient civilizations before heading towards the National Park Information Centre, where park information can be found.
-The horses will rest here overnight, in the old forestry nursery fields.
-Following a transfer back to the stables you will enjoy dinner at a typical Portuguese restaurant in Arcos de Valdevez town.
+Breakfast at 8am followed by getting the horses ready to leave by 10am.
+The trail begins just above the medieval town of Arcos de Valdevez and heads to the borders of Peneda-Geres National Park.
+Ride through the town to reach the tracks that lead into the National Park.
+There is so much to see, with castles, mountains where wild horses live and traditional stone mountain villages.
+Stop for lunch for a picnic.
+In the afternoon the trail leads to the prehistoric remains of ancient civilizations before heading towards the National Park Information Centre.
+The horses will rest here overnight, while the riders transfer back to the equestrian centre before leaving to enjoy a traditional dinner at the Quinta.
+Following dinner, return to the riding centre for a good night's rest.

 Day 3

-Breakfast will again be at 8am after which you will be transferred back to your horses.
-Once you have prepared your horse you will depart into the woods of the National Park, riding uphill to plains of old pasture fields and home of wild horses and the wildlife of Peneda-Geres National Park.
-You will ride all day through this scenery on trails between mountain villages at an altitude of 1000m.
-Lunch will be near a mountain lake and is followed by an afternoon ride that will take you down to the ancient Trail of the Deceased (used in ancient times to take mountain people back down to the bottom of the valley cemeteries, near the villages).
-You will arrive in the village of Ferreiros, where you will stable the horses in the old farmers houses and be transferred back to the equestrian centre.
-Dinner will be at a typical Portuguese restaurant in Arcos.
+8am breakfast and a transfer back to the horses.
+Once saddled up, head into the woods of the National Park, ascending to the plains of old pasture fields - home of wild horses and the wildlife of Peneda-Geres National Park.
+Ride on trails between mountain villages at an altitude of 1000m.
+Lunch is a picnic near a mountain lake and is followed by an afternoon ride that leads down to the ancient Trail of the Deceased (used in ancient times to take mountain people back down to the bottom of the valley cemeteries, near the villages).
+Arrive in the village of Ferreiros and stable the horses at the old farmers houses.
+Transfer back to the equestrian centre for dinner at a restaurant in Arcos.

 Day 4

-After breakfast you will be transferred back to Ferreiros to be reunited with your horse.
-The ride will set off at 10am along the valley countryside, farming fields and oak forests, arriving to the Vez river shores.
-You will follow the river through fisherman trails back down to the historic town of Arcos.
-Lunch will be by the river and depending on the water level, it may be possible to cross with the horses (you will take a detour to the nearest old bridge if the water level is too high).
-Once you arrive back in Arcos de Valdevez you will explore the old town riding through the 17th century roads full of history and architecture before heading back to the equestrian centre.
+After breakfast, transfer back to Ferreiros to be reunited with the horses.
+The ride sets off at 10am along the valley countryside of farmers fields and oak forests, arriving at the Vez river shores.
+Follow the river through the fishermen's trails, back down to the historic town of Arcos de Valdevez.
+Lunch will be at a local restaurant.
+Depending on the water level, it may be possible to cross with the horses (or take a detour to the nearest old bridge if the water level is too high).
+Once back in Arcos de Valdevez, explore the old town riding through the 17th century roads that are full of history before heading back to the equestrian centre and dinner at a local restaurant.

 Day 5

 Today's journey begins in the woods above the stables, protected landscape of Corno de Bico.
 The trails are full of forest wildlife, wild horses, mountain cows, foxes, wild boars.
-You may even spot deer and wolf.
-Lunch will be in a local tavern in the heart of a small and wonderful village with only 6 houses and 16 habitants.
-After lunch the trail will continue uphill to a place where on a clear day you will see the Atlantic Coast.
-There will be a quick sightseeing stop at the post of the old forestry guard which was a surveillance spot in ancient times.
-Descending from the forest, you will take a trail which leads to the old villages in the vicinity of this forest park, where you will leave the horses in the fields of an ancient manor house where you will spend the night.
-Dinner will be in the town of Paredes de Coura and you may have the opportunity to taste the famous river Coura Trout.
+Riders may even spot deer and wolf.
+Lunch will be in a local tavern in the heart of a small village with only 6 houses and 16 habitants!
+After lunch, the trail continues uphill to a place where, on a clear day, one can see the Atlantic Coast.
+Take a quick sightseeing stop at the post of the old forestry guard, an ancient surveillance spot.
+Descend from the forest and take a trail which leads through the old villages and leave the horses in the fields of an ancient manor house.
+Riders head back to the the stables at the Quinta for dinner.

 Day 6